Pareto Principle

 Also known as the 80/20 rule.

-How does it work?
+How it works

 The Pareto Principle simply means that 80% consequences comes from 20% causes.

-Why does it matter to me?
+Why does it matter

 The Pareto Principle implies that a small number of inputs or efforts provide the majority of results.
-In essence, it indicates that not all efforts are equal; some provide much better results than others.

-This understanding encourages people to focus on the most significant activities that produce outcomes, rather than spreading their efforts too widely over a variety of assignments.
+This understanding encourages people to focus on the most significant activities that produce outcomes.

 Step 1: Identify Your Goals

-First, identify your major aim.
+First, identify your aim.

 Step 2: List Your Activities